fatmarker/talk-titles/README.md

 If you want these in another language, all the files are here for you to do that; I will only maintain the English version.
 Create a new fork for another language.

 ## Versioning
-The version number is based on the date of the S-99, and the build number.
+The version number is based on the date of the S-99, and my build number.

-v[S-99 year].[S-99 month].[build]
+v[S-99-year].[S-99-month].[my-build]

 For example: `v16.1.0`